HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Constraints classes

-- Package `domiknows.graph.logicalConstrain`: a set of functions with logical semantics via whihc one can express logical constraints.
+- Package `domiknows.graph.logicalConstrain`: a set of functions with logical semantics via which one can express logical constraints.
 - Function `*L()`: functions based on logical notations.
 Linear constraints can be generated based on the logical constraints.
 Some of these functions are `ifL()`, `notL()`, `andL()`, `orL()`, `nandL()`, `existsL()`, `equalL()`, etc.

 ## Graph